-- 1.1.1 This On-Board Mass (OBM) System Functional and Technical Specification (Specification) serves to describe the functional and technical requirements of an OBM System. - 1.1.2 An OBM System is used to determine the mass of axle groups on a vehicle.
-The determination of Axle Group Mass, and the subsequent Gross Vehicle Mass of a vehicle, addresses numerous public and private policy and operational needs. - 1.1.3 An OBM System installed on a vehicle comprises: - a. an Electronic Control Unit (ECU) in the cabin; and - b.
-Mass Sensor Units (MSUs) on each axle group. - 1.1.4 The ECU and MSU are such that, when type-approved by TCA and connected to each other, they function in accordance with this Specification and comprise a single type-approved OBM System. - 1.1.5 This Specification describes the requirements for OBM System type-approval.
-These are the requirements that shall be met by an Applicant intending to provide an OBM System to TCA for the purposes of obtaining type-approval.
-TCA is the organisation that grants OBM System type-approval, when appropriate. - 1.1.6 This Specification has been informed through engagement with stakeholders, including OBM System developers, potential end-users, suppliers and those engaged in the administration and delivery of regulatory and commercial telematics services. - 1.1.7 For purposes of clarity, in this Specification the term "type-approved OBM System" refers to an OBM System that has been determined by TCA to meet all of the requirements of this Specification for its type-approval.
-An OBM System that has not been so type-approved by TCA, whether it has been submitted to TCA for type-approval or not, is referred to as an "NTA" (not type-approved).
+- 1.1.1 This specification serves to describe the functional and technical requirements of an OBM system. - 1.1.2 An OBM system is used to determine the mass of axle groups on a vehicle.
+The determination of axle group mass, and the subsequent gross vehicle mass of a vehicle, addresses numerous public and private policy and operational needs. - 1.1.3 An OBM system installed on a vehicle comprises: - an electronic control unit (ECU) in the cabin; and - mass sensor units (MSUs) on each axle group. - 1.1.4 The ECU and MSU are such that, when type-approved by TCA and connected to each other, they function in accordance with this specification and comprise a single type-approved OBM system. - 1.1.5 This specification describes the requirements for OBM system type-approval.
+These are the requirements that shall be met by an applicant intending to provide an OBM system to TCA for the purposes of obtaining type-approval.
+TCA is the organisation that grants OBM system type-approval, when appropriate. - 1.1.6 This specification has been informed through engagement with stakeholders, including OBM system developers, potential end-users, suppliers and those engaged in the administration and delivery of regulatory and commercial telematics services. - 1.1.7 For purposes of clarity, in this specification the term 'type-approved OBM system' refers to an OBM system that has been determined by TCA to meet all of the requirements of this specification for its type-approval.
+An OBM system that has not been type-approved by TCA, whether it has been submitted to TCA for type-approval or not, is referred to as an 'NTA' (not type-approved).